digital-york/dlibingest/README.md

 - do more thorough testing
 - test with filesets and think about how main_file can be dealt with
 - sort out the creators mess!

+in dev mode on mac start redis with redis-server /usr/local/etc/redis.conf